SonarSource Rules

 Code Smell

-22. "switch" statements should not be nested
+22. "switch" statements should not have too many "case" clauses

 Code Smell